sivarajankumar/phenotype-ontologies/trunk/src/ontology/cpn/causal-pheno-networks.md

 collapse these distinctions into a simple and familiar subsumption hierarchy.

+CPN is also extensible to creating sophisticated network models of disease...

+## Related Work

+CPO

 # Results

 ## Construction of Causal Phenotype Network Ontology

 The construction process makes use of knowledge encoded as logical axioms in existing ontologies.

-For example, go-plus entails an inter-ontology axiom
+For example, go-plus includes knowledge of how processes related to anatomical structures, and includes an inter-ontology axiom

 ```
 'thyroid gland morphogenesis' SubClassOf results_in_morphogenesis_of some 'thyroid gland'